samplchallenges/SAMPL7/physical_property/README.md

 # The SAMPL7 physical property challenge
 We are excited to announce a new set of SAMPL7 challenges focusing on pK<sub>a</sub>, partitioning, and permeability.
 [The Ballatore group at UCSD](https://pharmacy.ucsd.edu/faculty/ballatore) is contributing a set of measured water-octanol log *P*, log *D*, and pK<sub>a</sub> values for 22 compounds.
-They also provide PAMPA permeability values they measured.
+They also provide PAMPA permeability and melting point values they measured.

 pK<sub>a</sub> prediction will consist of predicting relative free energies between compound microstates.
 We choose free energies rather than pK<sub>a</sub> values given the recent work of [Gunner et al.](https://link.springer.com/content/pdf/10.1007/s10822-020-00280-7.pdf).
 For the purposes of the pK<sub>a</sub> challenge all possible tautomers of each ionization (charge) state are defined as distinct protonation microstates.
 The partitioning prediction will focus on predicting the octanol-water partition coefficients.
 As a part of post prediction analysis challenge oraginzers will combine participant-predicted pK<sub>a</sub> and log *P* values to obtain estimated distribution coefficients, which will also be compared against experimental values.
 A [PAMPA permeability](https://pubs.acs.org/doi/10.1021/jm970530e) prediction challenge will also be run in parallel to the pK<sub>a</sub> and partition coefficient challenge.
 All three challenges are optional, so participants may participate in all or any combination of these challenges.

+Additionally, there’s the opportunity to predict melting points.
+Please let us know if you are interested in this.

 Please sign up for our [e-mail list](https://mailchi.mp/272a7816e925/sampl7-physical-properties) for announcements of any changes.
 Be sure to also “watch” this GitHub repository.